2024–25 Portland Trail Blazers season

 The 2024–25 Portland Trail Blazers season was the 55th season of the franchise in the National Basketball Association (NBA).
 Finishing the previous season with a 21–61 record, the Trail Blazers managed to improve on their record from last year with a 112–89 win over the Indiana Pacers.

 On April 6, despite their win over the San Antonio Spurs, the Trail Blazers were eliminated from playoff contention for the fourth straight season following the Sacramento Kings win over the Cleveland Cavaliers.

+The Portland Trail Blazers drew an average home attendance of 17,542, the 18th-highest of all NBA teams.